Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Background

 \begin{definition}[Conditional non-interference (CNI)] A system is \emph{conditionally non-interferent} if for all indistinguishable initial states $\mstate$ and $\mstate'$ (i.e., $\mstate \sim_{\obsmodel} \mstate'$), if for every execution sequence $\exectrace{r}_1 =\mstate \xrightarrow{o_1}_{r} \mstate_1 \dots \xrightarrow{o_n}_{r} \mstate_n$ there exists a corresponding sequence $\exectrace{r}_2 = \mstate' \xrightarrow{o'_1}_{r} \mstate'_1 \dots \xrightarrow{o'_{n}}_{r} \mstate'_{n}$ such that $\traces(\exectrace{r}_1) = \traces(\exectrace{r}_2)$, then for every execution $\exectrace{t}_1 = \mstate \xrightarrow{o_1}_{t} \mstate_1 \dots \xrightarrow{o_n}_{t} \mstate_n$, there must also exist a corresponding $\exectrace{t}_2 = \mstate' \xrightarrow{o'_1}_{t} \mstate'_1 \dots \xrightarrow{o'_n}_{t} \mstate'_n$ such that $\traces(\exectrace{t}_1) = \traces(\exectrace{t}_2)$. \end{definition}

-A common strategy to prevent cache timing side channels in literature is the \emph{constant time} (CT) policy~\cite{barthe2014system}, which requires that memory accesses and control flow decisions should depend only on public (non-secret) information.
+A common strategy to prevent cache timing side channels in the literature is the \emph{constant time} (CT) policy~\cite{barthe2014system}, which requires that memory accesses and control flow decisions should depend only on public (non-secret) information.
 In this paper, the observational model $\ctobsmodel$ formalizes this policy and it makes the program counter of each instruction and the accessed memory addresses observable.

-Alas, speculative execution introduces new attack vectors that break the assumptions of CT execution. \emph{Spectre} attacks~\cite{kocher2019daniel} exploit speculation to leak data through {side channels like caches}. {These attacks are characterized by a speculation primitive that allows leaking secret during speculative execution.} We use the observational model $\specobsmodel$ proposed by Buiras et al.~\cite{scamv:buiras2021} to observe transient sensitive operations like memory accesses.
-They models attacker observations during speculation using \textit{refined} (a.k.a., \textit{shadow}) observations, which enables the attacker to observe sensitive operations that may happen in mispeculation.
+Alas, speculative execution introduces new attack vectors that break the assumptions of CT execution. \emph{Spectre} attacks~\cite{kocher2019daniel} exploit speculation to leak data through {side channels like caches}.
+These attacks are characterized by a speculative primitive that allows leaking secrets during speculative execution.
+We use the observational model $\specobsmodel$ proposed by Buiras et al.~\cite{scamv:buiras2021} to capture \emph{Spectre-PHT/Spectre-V1-style} leakage, i.e., leakage caused by transient execution along a mispredicted conditional branch.
+The model introduces \textit{refined} (a.k.a., \textit{shadow}) observations that represent operations executed transiently on the misspeculated path.